mrethana/twitter_news_sentiment_analysis_stock_price_prediction/README.md

 Below is a heat map of the pearson correlation between a stock going up in a 30 minute interval and each feature.
 This shows:
   1. For tweets the highest positive correlation between a stock going up is the average sentiment the night before and the morning of.
   2. For news articles the highest positive correlation between a stock going up is compounded score over the past day.
-      + On a source by source the one day Wired, two day Techcrunch and one day New York times sentiment had the highest correlation
+      + On a source by source basis the one day Wired, two day Techcrunch and one day New York times sentiment had the highest correlation with a stock price going up.

 ![alt text](https://github.com/NaokoSuga/twitter_news_sentiment_analysis_stock_price_prediction/blob/master/Screenshots/heatmap.png?raw=True)

 ### Classification Models

 NOTE: Our data was very limited due the fact that you can only pull tweets for the past week if using the free membership of twitter's API.
-We identify that our models are overfit even when using cross validation as we had very high dimensionality post feature engineering but only a weeks worth of data points.
+We identify that our models are overfit even when using cross validation as we had very high dimensionality post feature engineering but only a weeks worth of data points (stock price at a given 30 minute interval during market hours).

 Steps to fix this moving forward:
 1. Add more data by adding tweets to a database as they come in